 No occupation is so delightful to me as the culture of the earth, & no culture comparable to that of the garden. – Thomas Jefferson

 This is a new program that speaks to our times and dovetails with our Take Root initiative that informs and inspires people to plant trees – the best way to drawdown CO2 from our atmosphere.
 With Here We Grow we will introduce a modern-day Victory Garden project to encourage people to value the land and nature by installing, developing or updating their gardens to provide beauty, food, and pollinator habitat.
 This meets our overall organizational mission and will resonate with many people who are doing two things during this crisis: gardening and cooking.

-Here We Grow is a natural progression from how we have developed the garden at our office on State Circle and Maryland Avenue, the Annapolis Green House.
-We began three years ago by removing all non-natives and replanting to make it a pollinator friendly habitat.
-Two years ago we met the author of Foodscape Revolution and planted edibles in with the native flowering plants.
-The concept of making this garden the cornerstone of an area-wide movement came to fruition in the past few months as the following became clear due to the pandemic:
+Here We Grow is a natural progression from how we developed the garden at our former office on State Circle and Maryland Avenue, the Annapolis Green House.
+We began 2018 by removing all non-natives and replanting to make it a pollinator friendly habitat.
+Then in 1999 we met the author of Foodscape Revolution and planted edibles in with the native flowering plants.
+The concept of making this garden the cornerstone of an area-wide movement came to fruition in 2020 as the following became clear due to the pandemic: